+Q14 Fledse provide your ,ontact actains

+Name

+Address

+Postcode

+Telephone number

+9

-Name Address Postcode Telephone number e-mail address
+e-mail address

-Please note that all comments and your name may be made publicly available, including on the Council's website.
-However, we will not publish personal addresses or other contact details on our website.
+and your name may be made publicly available, te.
+However, we will not publish personal addresses ebsite.

-Q15 Would you consider becoming actively involved with others in representing your community on local plan matters in the future?
+representing your co becoming actively involved with others in mmunity on local plan matters in the future?

-Yes No (Please mark with 'X')
+Yes No (Plea se mark with 'X')

-Only select "Yes" if you are happy for your contact details to be exchanged with other people similarly expressing an interest in representing your area.
+ppy for your contact details to be exchanged with other people

-We intend our discussions with communities to be ongoing, however, it would be helpful to have your comments on this questionnaire by Tuesday 3 May 2011.
+th communities to be ongoing, however, it would tents on this questionnaire by Tuesday 3 May

-Please return this questionnaire to:
+Please return this questionnal ire to:

-Planning Policy Manager South Derbyshire District Council Civic Offices, Civic Way Swadlincote Derbyshire DE11 0AH
+Planning Policy Manager South Derbyshire District C Civic Offices, Civic Way Swadlincote Derbyshire DE11 0AH ouncil

-Or email the questionnaire to: LDF.issues@south-derbys.gov.uk
+Or email the questionnaire to: LDF.issues@south-derbys.gov.uk derbys.gov.uk/LDF

-Or complete the questionnaire online via our website at www.south-derbys.gov.uk/LDF
+Or complete the questionnaire online via our website at www.south-